benevpi/PicoBreakout/README.md

 There is a bit of an odd dual core thing in there.
 I initially intended to offload some graphics processing to one core and manage the display on the other, but it's not worked out that way, and it's effectively running single-threaded just in two threads at the moment.

+See the branches, but this can run on SPI screens, VGA and DPI, and also take input from either buttons or a keyboard

 ## TODO
  - draw better graphics
  - get some system of scoring